Canonical Artin Stacks over Log Smooth Schemes: The Stacky Resolution Theorem

 factors as

 Proposition \ref{prop:2.17} then shows that fppf locally, $f$ is in the image of $\Phi$. \end{proof} \begin{theorem} Let $X$ be an fs log scheme which is log smooth over $S$.
-Then there exists a smooth, log smooth log Artin stack $\mf{X}$ over $S$ and a morphism $f:\mf{X}\rightarrow X$ over $S$ which realizes $X$ as the good moduli space of $\mf{X}$.
-Moreover, the base change of $f$ to the smooth locus of $X$ is an isomorphism. \end{theorem} \begin{proof} By \cite[Thm 4.8]{logdef}, since $X$ is log smooth over $S$, we have an \'etale cover $h:Y\rightarrow X$ and a smooth strict morphism $g:Y\rightarrow Z$, where $Z=\Spec k[P]$ with $P$ a saturated toric sharp monoid.
-Let $i:P\rightarrow F$ be the minimal free resolution.
-Then Proposition \ref{prop:comp} shows that $\mf{X}$ is \'etale locally $[U/G]$, where
+Then $\mf{X}$ is a smooth log smooth Artin stack over $S$ and the structure map $f:\mf{X}\to X$ is a good moduli space morphism.
+Moreover, the base change of $f$ to the smooth locus of $X$ is an isomorphism. \end{theorem} \begin{proof} To check that $\mf{X}$ is a smooth log smooth Artin stack over $S$, it suffices to look strict \'etale locally on $X$.
+Since $X$ is log smooth over $S$, Theorem 4.8 and Lemma 7.1 of \cite{logdef} show that there is a strict \'etale cover $h:Y\ra X$ and a smooth strict morphism $g:Y\ra Z$, where $Z=\Spec k[P]$ with $P$ a toric sharp monoid.
+Let $i:P\rightarrow F$ be a minimal free resolution.
+Then Proposition \ref{prop:comp} shows that $\mf{X}\times_X Y$ is isomorphic to $\mathcal{Y}\times_Z Y$, where $G=D(F^{gp}/P^{gp})$ and $\mathcal{Y}=[\Spec k[F] / G]$.
+Since $\mathcal{Y}$ is a smooth log smooth Artin stack over $S$, it follows that $\mf{X}$ is as well.